mozilla/servicebook-web/README.rst

 Run with Docker
 ---------------

-There's a full deployment in Docker image in the docker/ directory.
+There's a full deployment in Docker image.

 To build it::

-    $ cd docker
     $ make docker-build

 Then, to run it::